kubernetes-sigs/gateway-api/geps/gep-1867/index.md

 }
 ```

-!!! warning
+{{% alert color="warning" %}}

 Modifying pod labels via `infrastructure.labels` could result in data plane pods being replaced (depending on the implementation).
 The way in which the pods are replaced is implementation specific and may result in downtime.
 Implementations should document how they handle changes to `infrastructure.labels`.

+{{% /alert %}}

 ### API Principles